 Common descriptions and carriage: standard dynamic range – wide colour gamut

-This colourvolume describes SDR with wide colour gamut video, which is keyed off the colour primary video property.
-In some cases the same colour property may be described with two different values depending on the colour primary container used.
+This colour volume describes SDR with wide colour gamut video, which is keyed off the colour primary video property.
+In some cases, the same colour property may be described with two different values depending on the colour primary container used.
 It is important for tools to process video according to colour volume it is operating in to make sure the conversion is handled consistently.

 The following system identifier tags are described:

-BT.2020 YCC
+BT.2020 YCC NCL

 BT.2020 RGB

+FR2020 RGB

 Table 2 SDR w/ WCG Common colour volume descriptions